snkashis/android-docs/pages/map-sdk/overview/events.md

 A common use case for converting the values between `LatLng` and pixel coordinates is when you'd like to query a map layer or source to, for example, determine whether or not the users clicked on a POI.
 You can read more on how to do this in the [Query map features]() documentation.

 ### Camera change events
-The maps camera represents the view looking down on the maps flat plane.
-In almost all cases, you'll be interacting with the camera to adjust the maps starting zoom and position.
-The user also can manipulate the camera by performing gestures on the map such as pinch to zoom, two-finger scroll to tilt, and single finger move to adjust the position.
+The map's camera represents the view looking down on the maps flat plane.
+In almost all cases, you'll be interacting with the camera to adjust the map's starting zoom and target position.
+The user also can manipulate the camera by performing gestures on the map such as pinch-to-zoom, two-finger scroll to tilt, and single finger moves to adjust the position.

 The Map SDK provides a handful of camera change listeners which can notify you of any or specific camera movements.
 Different camera listeners are given to determine if the camera movement was caused by a user gesture, built-in API animations, or a developer-controlled movement.
 The snippet below shows the various camera listeners available: